Caledonian Estate: Style

 She goes on to note that the specially designed garden gates and balcony railings "play an important part in creating a sense of place" and are "among the finest examples of architectural ironwork to have been produced in London at this period".

 The buildings were granted Grade II Listed status on 30 September 1994.

+Filming location

+The estate was used as a location in the Apple TV series Slow Horses.